We care about always providing you with an exceptional service. However, there may be a time when you’re not happy with us or our services.

 We’re committed to addressing your complaints or queries as fairly and quickly as possible.
 All members of our staff are aware of our Complaints Code and will always follow it, to make sure this happens.

-If you’re unhappy with our services please let us know as soon as you can by emailing or calling our Customer Support, using the contact details set out in this section below.
+If you’re unhappy with our services please let us know as soon as you can by emailing or calling our Customer Services team, using the contact details set out in this section below.
 If you prefer, you can send a letter to the address shown below (although this isn’t as fast).
 We’ll do our best to sort things out as quickly as possible.
 If you’re not able to make a complaint yourself, you can ask someone to make the complaint on your behalf.

-You can contact our Customer Support on:
+You can contact our Customer Services team on:

 Telephone: 0203 909 4555

 Post: G.Network Communications Ltd, 5 Swallow Place, London, England, W1B 2AF (marked “Complaints”)

 We’ll try our best to sort out your complaint or query during your first call with us (if you phone us about it) or by emailing you within 48 hours of receiving your complaint (if you tell us about it by email or post).
 Where this isn’t possible, we’ll agree a course of action with you and (where we can) give you clear timeframes and next steps to sort things out.
 If you prefer to receive a written response then please ask.

 If you’re not fully satisfied with the way we handled your complaint, or we haven’t resolved it completely, please send your complaint by email or post to our Customer Services team at the addresses shown above.
 Once we’ve received your complaint, we’ll acknowledge it within 2 working days and aim to respond to you within 10 working days.

 Escalating Your Complaint

 Once you have our response, if you’re still unhappy, you can escalate the problem to our Sales & Marketing Director, at the address listed above.
 Once received, it’ll be acknowledged within 2 working days, with the aim to respond within 5 working days.